vesellov/bitdust.docs.old/roadmap.md

 validate it and make the appropriate changes in the global index.

-This functionality will provide a completely safe and independent data distribution over the BitPie.NET network, uncensored and possibility to exert any pressure on users by third parties.
+This functionality will provide a completely safe and independent data distribution over the BitDust network, uncensored and possibility to exert any pressure on users by third parties.
 This is a significant advantage in comparison with classical torrent trackers.
 Their WEB sites are  under pressure from the copyright holders of content that is distributed there.